It’s time to cut out pesky writing errors

-When content is part of your job, you take it very seriously.
+When content is part of your job — as it is for everyone who works at an enterprise — you need to take it seriously.
 You try to be the best writer that you can, creating content that’s interesting, engaging, and easy to read.
 And, as you hone your writing skills, you also start to develop something that can only be described as an allergic reaction to writing mistakes.

 Admittedly, we all make mistakes when we write.
-Hopefully, by editing our content or running it through some kind of review, we spot and correct those mistakes so that we can deny our readers the chance of doing so for us.
-Unfortunately, however, not everyone who writes is good at writing.
-Likewise, not all writers are good at editing their own work, or have the luxury of a team of editors or content optimization software to catch their mistakes.
+Hopefully, by editing our content or running it through a review process, we spot and correct those mistakes so that we can deny our readers the chance of doing so for us.
+Unfortunately, not everyone who writes is good at writing.
+Likewise, not all writers are good at editing their own work, or have the luxury of a team of editors or content improvement software to catch their mistakes.